cylab-africa/mira_project/README.md

 ## Service Runtime Schedule

-To maximize efficiency, services are scheduled to run at specific times each hour:
+To maximize efficiency, services are scheduled to run at specific times each hour(This timing can be modified as needed.):

 - **@00 Minutes**: Africa Routes Service.
 - **@15 Minutes**: Web Performance Service.
 - **@25 Minutes**: Speedtest Service.
-(This timing can be modified as needed.)
 - **@40 Minutes**: Mesh Routes Service.

 ---